robaho/go-concurrency-test/readme.md

 **Update 11/24/18**

 I added 'intmap' versions - which are fixed sized maps (without resizing).
-The'intmap2' is sized to avoid any collisions, 'intmap' has 4x collisions.
+The 'intmap2' is sized to avoid any collisions, 'intmap' has 4x collisions.

 I added 'C' versions of the 'intmap' for comparison.
 I also added a 'lock map' in Java similar to Go.